 - Results (Captions and headings for photographs, tables, figures etc)

 - References (limited to a maximum of 3)

 5. In preparing the poster you should not attempt to detail your entire research history.
 Present only enough data to support conclusions or to explain the point(s) you wish to make.
 Data should be kept to a minimum in favour of diagrams and photographs.
 Aim to put across a simple message in an eye-catching manner.

-For further inquiries and clarification please contact the Organising Committee.
+For further inquiries and clarification please contact the Chairman of the Organising Committee.